TomerVolk/Hyper-PADA/README.md

 # Hyper Networks for Out of Distribution Generalization in NLP

-### Official code repository for the  paper ["Example-based Hypernetworks for Out-of-Distribution Generalization"](https://arxiv.org/abs/2203.14276)
+### Official code repository for the  paper ["Example-based Hypernetworks for Multi-source Adaptation to Unseen Domains"](https://aclanthology.org/2023.findings-emnlp.610/)

 We introduce three ways to use hyper networks for the adaptation to unknown domains: Hyper-DN (Domain Name), Hyper-DRF and Hyper-PADA (for more details, see section 3 in the paper).
 The models are trained on labeled data from several source domains and then are tested on an unseen target domain.